 2. What types of information do public agencies share on Nextdoor?

 All public agencies on Nextdoor can create posts, polls, or emergency alerts for the neighborhoods in their service area.
-In response, members can react to these posts, reply to them, or send the agency a private message.
-Public agencies are on Nextdoor so members can:
+In response, neighbors can react to these posts, reply to them, or send the agency a private message.
+Public agencies are on Nextdoor so neighbors can:

 - Receive helpful, timely, and trusted information from verified government agencies